-When the GREEN ‘User Controlled’ mode is selected, the Tow-Pro Elite applies the trailer brakes according to the number level set by you on the knob (from 0 to 10) regardless of the braking effort of the towing vehicle.
+When the GREEN ‘User Controlled’ mode is selected, the Tow-Pro Elite applies the trailer brakes according to the number level set by you on the knob regardless of the braking effort of the towing vehicle.

 The ‘User Controlled’ mode is often selected when towing off-road or in other situations where your specific braking may require regular attention.

-The Tow-Pro Elite V3 also contains a ‘Manual Override,’ which is effective immediately by simply pressing the control knob while driving.
+The Tow-Pro Elite also contains a ‘Manual Override,’ which is effective immediately simply by pressing the control knob while driving.
 In this situation, the trailer brakes are activated without the vehicle brakes being applied.

 The ‘Manual Override’ is best selected when the trailer brakes need to be applied without the vehicle brakes, particularly in situations where trailer ‘sway’ needs to be quickly corrected while driving.
 This can sometimes be the case when travelling on the highway and a gust of wind hits the trailer or a larger vehicle has gone past, creating wind turbulence, or even when experiencing a pothole or divot in the road.